How to become

 Volunteering

-- community or student radio
+- volunteer with community radio

 The BBC, ITV and Channel 4 offer work experience placements, and 'insight' and 'talent days'.
 Competition can be tough, but if you're successful, it will help you get a better understanding of the industry.